avventoapps/Telefyna-App/telefynaConfiguration/README.md

 - [ ] support php receivers on exporting config
 - [ ] create a qa testing framework to ensure the ui generator works well
 - [ ] add current/previous/next program tracking on the schedule preview | Not necessary
+- [x] suppourt channel colors at: https://r.3abn.org/sched/latest/
+- [x] move playlist selection into a separate php and on selection display below it a discription
+- [x] add delete all schedules button
+- [x] remove number from the name of the day of the week
 - [x] add system metrics export (part of maintanance&configExport) to email alers for php & java; (cpu, disk, users etc)
 - [x] support mobile, fix table etc scalling and popups plus cache refresh
 - [x] put active check on scheduling for overriding, ensure inactive is out of preview